TurkuNLP/ocr-postcorrection-lm/evaluation/README.md

+# Changes in eval_metrics.py compared to the main branch

+- doesn't load the metric `character`
+- option to remove newline characters from the texts
+- option to not normalize the texts
+- return not only the micro/mean/median scores, but also the scores for individual scores

 # eval_metrics.py usage

 For evaluating the similarity of two texts or collections of text.
 Can be used from the command line or as a function call.